RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 Maximum asynchronous input-output (AIO) requests
 ================================================

-Increase the maximum number of allowable concurrent AIO requests by increasing the kernel parameter fs.aio-max-nr.1.
-Edit configuration file /etc/sysctl.conf, setting the value of fs.aio-max-nr to the desired maximum.
+Increase the maximum number of allowable concurrent AIO requests by increasing the kernel parameter `fs.aio-max-nr`.

+Edit configuration file `/etc/sysctl.conf`, setting the value of `fs.aio-max-nr` to the desired maximum.

   fs.aio-max-nr=23456